Campus Law Enforcement Policy

 University employees and students must take an active role in their personal safety and security.
 Each individual is expected to function responsibly concerning his or her own personal safety as well as toward the security of their possessions.
 Individuals should not allow themselves to be found or placed in a situation which leaves them vulnerable to possible bodily harm.
 They should also secure their personal possessions and keep them safe from possible theft or damage by others at all times.

-Emergencies (e.g., medical, fire, crime, etc.) should be reported to the Department of Safety and Transportation by dialing 417-836-5509, or to the Springfield-Greene County Emergency Communications Department by dialing 911.
-Automatic dial telephones located in the shuttle bus shelters, Bear Park North and Bear Park South, and emergency phones in various parking lots and elevators are connected directly to the Safety and Transportation Radio Communications Center and can also be used to report an emergency.
-Non-emergency safety concerns should be reported to the Department of Safety and Transportation at 417-836-5509.
+Emergencies (e.g., medical, fire, crime, etc.) should be reported to the Department of University Safety by dialing 417-836-5509, or to the Springfield-Greene County Emergency Communications Department by dialing 911.
+Automatic dial telephones located in the shuttle bus shelters, Bear Park North and Bear Park South, and emergency phones in various parking lots and elevators are connected directly to the University Safety Radio Communications Center and can also be used to report an emergency.
+Non-emergency safety concerns should be reported to the Department of University Safety at 417-836-5509.

 Crime awareness briefings

 During Student Orientation and Registration (SOAR), all parents and students are briefed on safety and security.
-Safety officers are available on request to address the following crime prevention programs such as:
+Campus Safety Specialists are available on request to address the following crime prevention programs such as:

 - Personal Safety